STRML/react-router-component/README.md

 # React Router Component

+For React 0.12 support, see the [react-0.12](https://github.com/STRML/react-router-component/tree/react-0.12) branch.
+It should be stable, but please help us bugtest it.

 React router component allows you to define routes in your [React][] application in a declarative manner, directly as a part of your component hierarchy.